CompOmics/compomics.github.io/_projects/reporter.md

 This project aims to provide a user friendly environment to perform protein quantification based on reporter ions (iTRAQ, TMT).

-Reporter assumes that the data has been processed by [PeptideShaker v1.0.0 or newer](http://compomics.github.io/projects/peptide-shaker.html).
+Reporter assumes that the data has been processed by the latest version of [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html).

 ---